-- The model was trained with using 150 epochs.
+- The model was trained using 150 epochs.

 - Firstly the model excerpts small features.

-- As the training process growths more thorough features will be extracted.
+- As the training process grows more thorough features will be extracted.

 - Best of the preprocessing is completed automatically.
 That is one of the main benefits of CNN.

-- Increase is likewise implemented that rises the size of the dataset by applying operations for example rotation, shear etc.
+- An increase is likewise implemented that rises the size of the dataset by applying operations for example rotation, shear, etc.